-■ With Release 8.3(1), a router discovery mechanism has been added to the IP implementation for the protocol translator software.
-A new command, ip gdp, has been added to enable this capability.
+- With Release 8.3(1), a router discovery mechanism has been added to the IP implementation for the terminal server software.
+A new command, ip gdp, has been added to enable this capability. - Support has been added for SLIP access lists.
+The following command has been added to support this feature: